567WebSystems/project2alpha/semester_Proj_567.md

 ## Rabbit Holes

-* User is outdated or an elderly user whom does not own a Google account
+* User is outdated or an elderly user who does not have a Google account
 * Distinguishing users (users who are making appointments vs. user who is accepting appointments)
-* How to not overlap appointment times
+* How to avoid overlapping appointment times?
-* Should user accepting appointments be able to approve appointments before being added to calendar
+* Should user accepting appointments be able to approve appointments before being added to calendar?
-* How to reverse or undo an appointment after already being submitted
+* How to reverse or undo an appointment after already being submitted?

 ## No Goes

 * Normal users will not be able to accept or approve appointments
-* Elevated users that are accepting appointments will not be able to create an appointment
+* Elevated users (that are accepting appointments) will not be able to create an appointment